What to Wear in Ireland when Visiting Dublin

-Packing List: spring in Dublin is still cool, so you will find the need for a good pair of jeans in the darker shades, black is always a trusted favourite, you can team your jeans with comfortable and flat walking shoes such as a pair of pumps or even converse style shoes in black or navy, however you should still be prepared for wet weather, so bring a pair of waterproof flat shoes, ankle booties are great, and don’t forget your waterproof gear, whether this may be a jacket or a strong but small fold-up umbrella.
+Packing List: spring in Dublin is cool, so you will find the need for a good pair of jeans in the darker shades – black is always a trusted favorite.
+You can team your jeans with comfortable and flat walking shoes such as a pair of ballet travel flats or even converse style shoes in black or navy.
+However you should still be prepared for wet weather, so bring a pair of waterproof flat boots or ankle booties.
+Don’t forget your waterproof gear, whether this may be a jacket or a strong but small fold-up umbrella.

-Layering is essential, jumpers, jackets and t-shirts/tanks are perfect, try to stick again to the neutral colours however you can include tops in pastel colours, as pastels are feminine, and bright whilst also complimentary to any skin tone.
-Your final splash of colour can come from a simple crossbody bag, and scarves, cashmere or silk scarves are perfect for the spring weather and look elegant, instantly enhancing a look.
+Layering is essential, light sweaters, jackets and t-shirts/tanks are perfect, try to stick again to the neutral colors however you can include tops in pastel colors, as pastels are feminine, and bright whilst also complimentary to any skin tone.
+Your final splash of color can come from a simple crossbody bag, and scarves, cashmere or silk scarves are perfect for the spring weather and look elegant, instantly enhancing a look.

 Trench Coat / Poetry Festival Cardigan / Sweater Serg / Dress Cottli / Skirt Elastic / Jeans / Textured Woven Shorts w/ Belt / Ditsy Triangle Denim Shorts / Tights for Every Occasion in Black / Banana Republic Lana Paisley Silk Scarf / Gap Leather Sneakers / Dashing to Bootie in Deep Taupe/ Gap Wooden Wedge Sandals / Style My Sunshine Hat / Unisexy Sunglasses / Duck Duck Umbrella in Red